 My name is Simon.

 You probably got the idea from Veronica’s picture that she likes winter.
 Well, you’re right.
-She does.
 I do too but winter is her favorite time of year.
 She says to tell you it’s her favorite because it’s Christmas time.
-And it's also because she loves to ski.
-She’s a really good skier.
-She has won lots of trophies.
-(She says that she feels embarrassed that I told you about all her trophies but I’m not going to erase it because I’m really proud of her.
+It's also her favorite because she loves to ski.
+She’s a really good skier and has won lots of trophies.
+She says she feels embarrassed that I told you about her trophies but I’m not going to erase it because I’m really proud of her.
 Her ability to be such a great skier is her gift from God.
-She’s okay with me saying it now since I explained that part.)
+She’s okay with me saying it now since I explained that part.

 My favorite time of year is the Fall.
-I really like the crisp feeling in the air.
+I really like the crisp feeling in the air during the Fall.
 I love the smell of Fall.
 I like to watch the trees turn the colors of Fall.
-And I was born in the Fall.
+I was born in the Fall.
 Can you guess what day is my birthday?
 I’ll give you a hint.
 My birthday is also the day the Church celebrates a great Solemnity.
 It is so special that it is a Holy day of Obligation.
 Can you guess it?
 It’s November 1st, All Saints Day!